rios0rios0/terra/README.md

 ## TODO
 - Ensure the newest dependencies when Terraform and Terragrunt are installed with the previous versions
 - Forward unknown flags to Terraform and Terragrunt
-- Run format always when any command is executed